 Rai discriminates against minorities

-To tell the truth is not the first time that I can not view the video on the website of RAI.
+Actually it is not the first time that I can not view the video on the website of RAI.
 Even during the World Cup it was impossible to watch the games aired by the public TV streaming on their website if you are connected via a browser launched by GNU / Linux, and always for the same reason: Rai uses Microsoft's Silverlight for which is not released a version for GNU / Linux platform.
-Okay, you say, but there is an Open Source alternative: Novell and Microsoft, in fact, develop the free plugin " Moonlight "which, they say the same Novell and Microsoft, would be implementing Open for GNU / Linux Silverlight ... just a pity that the stable version of Moonlight is not developed to be compatible with the latest versions of Silverlight!
+Okay, you say, but there is an Open Source alternative: Novell and Microsoft, in fact, develop the free plugin " Moonlight , "which, they say the same Novell and Microsoft, would implement Open for GNU / Linux Silverlight ... just a pity that the stable version of Moonlight is not developed to be compatible with the latest versions of Silverlight!